Psychology Internship: Core Clinical Training Experiences

 All interns experience a year-long placement in the Adult Therapy Clinic.
 Child interns usually schedule four patients per week.
 Interns are expected to carry their adult therapy cases during their other rotations.
 A variety of psychotherapy orientations are practiced, including cognitive behavioral therapy, acceptance and commitment therapy, and psychodynamic therapies.
 Both long-term and short-term approaches are used.
 Interns are taught to implement specific interventions using a variety of evidence-based treatment modalities.
 The current patient population includes many individuals with severe and persistent psychopathology, and the challenge to develop effective strategies for change is ever present.

 Adult Group Therapy

 Several opportunities for group therapy experience are available.
 Adult Interns co-lead groups during their Partial Hospital Program/Day Treatment Program (PHP/DTP) rotation and take part in groups during their Inpatient rotation.
-Interns also can co-lead outpatient groups in the Adult Therapy Clinic depending on the interest and availability of staff and patients.
+Interns can also co-lead outpatient groups in the Adult Therapy Clinic depending on the interest and availability of staff and patients.
 Current group offering include a DBT skills group, Cognitive Behavioral Social Skills Training groups, a Co-occurring Disorders group, an Interpersonal Process group, and a Mind Body group.

 Child Adolescent Psychiatry Service (CAPS) — Assessment